Smoky Joe Wood: Later life

-Wood went on to become head baseball coach at Yale University, where he compiled a career managing record of 283–228–1 over 20 seasons.
+Wood went on to become head baseball coach at Yale University from 1924 to 1941, where he compiled a record of 283–228–1 over 18 seasons.
 While at Yale, he coached his son Joe, who pitched briefly for the 1944 Red Sox.

 Decades later, in 1981, Wood was present at a historic pitcher's duel between Yale and St. John's University, featuring future major leaguers (and teammates) Ron Darling and Frank Viola.
 Darling threw 11 no-hit innings for Yale, matched by Viola's 11 shutout innings for St. John's.
 Wood, sitting in the stands, recalled Ty Cobb and said, "A lot of fellows in my time shortened up on the bat when they had to – that's what the St. John's boys should try against this good pitcher."
 Darling lost the no-hitter and the game in the 12th, and Wood called it the best baseball game he had ever seen.
 The account was recorded in Roger Angell's New Yorker (July 20, 1981) article "The Web of the Game", in Angell's 1982 book Late Innings, and, later, in the anthology Game Time: A Baseball Companion.

 In 1981, Lawrence Ritter and Donald Honig included him in their book The 100 Greatest Baseball Players of All Time.
 They explained what they called "the Smoky Joe Wood Syndrome", where a player of truly exceptional talent but a career curtailed by injury should still, in spite of not having had career statistics that would quantitatively rank him with the all-time greats, be included on their list of the 100 greatest players.
-Wood was also interviewed for Ritter's famous 1966 book, The Glory of Their Times.
+Wood was also interviewed for Ritter's famous 1966 book The Glory of Their Times.

 In 1984, Wood received a standing ovation on Old Timers Day at Fenway Park in Boston, some 72 years after his memorable season.
 Aged 94, he said he was happy that Boston remembered him as "Smoky".

+On January 3, 1985, Yale President A. Bartlett Giamatti presented Joe Wood with the honorary degree of Doctor of Humane Letters.
+Wood, who was 95 years old, was given this honor in his home close to the Yale ball field.
+Joe Wood is the first big league player to be given an honorary degree by Yale University.
+He and Cole Porter are the only two men so honored outside of a traditional Yale commencement.

 Wood died in West Haven, Connecticut on July 27, 1985.
 He was buried in Shohola Township, Pennsylvania.
-He was the last surviving member of the 1912 World Champion Boston Red Sox as well as the last surviving player to have played in the 1900s.
+He was the last surviving member of the 1912 World Champion Boston Red Sox.
 In 1995, he was selected to the Boston Red Sox Hall of Fame.
 On August 27, 2005, the Society for American Baseball Research's Connecticut Chapter named itself the Connecticut Smoky Joe Wood SABR Chapter.

 In 2013, Gerald C. Wood's biography, Smoky Joe Wood: The Biography of a Baseball Legend, was published by the University of Nebraska Press.